DavidBuchanan314/kurl/README.md

 This is repo hosts my WIP entry to [BGGP5](#TODO).
 This README acts as a dev log of sorts.

-The main goal of BGGP5 is to download the file at [https://binary.golf/5/5](https://binary.golf/5/5) and display its contents, all using less than 4KB of code (stored in whatever format you like).
+The main goal of BGGP5 is to download the file at [https://binary.golf/5/5](https://binary.golf/5/5) and display its contents, using less than 4KB of code (stored in whatever format you like).

 *My* goal is to create the smallest possible HTTPS client as a static Linux ELF binary.
 I don't yet know if that's possible, within the 4KB constraint!
 I'll definitely have to cut corners to make it work, especially in the security department.